lemonmade/quilt/packages/http/README.md

 This library also provides the following helper functions that allow you to represent HTTP-related constructs:

 - `createHeaders()` creates a `Headers`-compatible object, even in environments where the `Headers` global does not exist.
-- `createCookies()` creates a `Cookies` object that operates on an in-memory map of cookies.
-This can be used to collect cookie operations on the server, before sending the result in the `Set-Cookie` header.

 ### Using this library as types